espresso-lab/webdav-s3-adapter/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue)](#license)

 This container acts as adapter to integrate S3 with WebDAV.
 Initially this solution was created to link Enpass to a self-hosted Minio (S3-Storage).
+You will have to provide the AWS Credentials as WebDAV Basic Auth.

 ## Features